The Big 3 Diagrams: System Landscape, Data Model, Role Hierarchy

 What it is: The logical data model showing standard objects, custom objects, and their relationships.

 Why it matters: Data is one of the most heavily scrutinized domains.
-Judges will probe your object choices, relationship types, cardinality, ownership model, and how the data model supports the sharing architecture.
+Judges probe object choices, relationship types, cardinality, ownership model, and how the data model supports the sharing architecture.

 What to include: